qunfengdong/MicroGMT/README.md

 **Combine summary tables  (optional)**

-We will demonstrate how to combine the summary tables from "Make summary tables" and "Remove strains/IDs from summary tables" sessions above.
+We will demonstrate how to combine the summary tables from "Make summary tables" and "Remove strains/IDs from summary tables" sessions above. **This is especially useful for adding strains/sequences to pre-built summary tables built from the big input fasta assembly file downloaded from GISAID.**

 Combine format 1 summary tables:
 ```bash